railsgirls/guides.railsgirls.com/_pages/openshift.md

 The terminal output should include a URL; open a browser window and go to the application URL to view the sample Rails application (the URL will have the form http://openshiftapp-*yourdomain*.rhcloud.com).

+{% coach %}
-__COACH__: Explain what Git is and why we use version control systems.
+Explain what Git is and why we use version control systems.
+{% endcoach %}

 #### Add version control